sol-hatebad/buechereiverwaltung/README.md

 16.06.2023
 - file use-case-library_3.png
-- changed "Bücher" into "Objekt"
+- changed "Bücher" into "Bestand"
-- add possibilities of what kind of objects "Objekt" can be
+- add possibilities of what kind of objects "Bestand" can be
-- added a generalization from "Objekt" to "nach Objekten suchen" and "Katalog bearbeiten" to implement the additional kinds of "Objekte"
+- added a generalization from "Bestand" to "nach Objekten suchen" and "Katalog bearbeiten" to implement the additional kinds of "Objekte"

 21.06.2023
 - rebuild use case diagram
-- removed junction "Objekt"
+- removed junction "Bestand"

 22.06.2023
 - simplified use cases and remove logical dependencies